-Coaching for Peak Performance Workshops
+Coaching for Peak Performance Workshop

 Imagine a manager who, through his/her every action, word, decision, and gesture, clearly communicates unfailing commitment to the employee's creativity, resourcefulness, and success.
 Beyond that, this manager expects accountability for results and gets it, no kidding.
-Welcome to the world of business coaching!
+Welcome to the world of business coaching.
 It's a place where new assumptions are emerging.
 Where questions are asked, where managers and employees mutually and consistently move to solutions that work and where people walk the walk together toward a common vision.